wenjizhiyan/T-OHDS/README.md

-# T-OHDS
+# T-OHS
-T-OHDS's codes based on PyTorch on FC, IAMonDo and SPG datasets
+T-OHS's codes based on PyTorch on FC, IAMonDo and SPG datasets